denanathsec25/C_programming/README.md

 This repository serves as a personal learning resource and practice collection for mastering C programming concepts and problem-solving techniques.

+## License

+This repository is open for educational purposes.
+Anyone is welcome to use, study, and modify the code for learning, academic, and non-commercial educational activities.

+© Denanath Shanmugasundaram

 ## Author

 **Denanath S**